zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 Choosing Between Import Maps and a JavaScript Bundler
 -----------------------------------------------------

-When you create a new Rails application, you will need to choose between import maps and a JavaScript bundling solution.
+When you create a new Zoisite application, you will need to choose between import maps and a JavaScript bundling solution.
 Every application has different requirements, and you should consider your requirements carefully before choosing a JavaScript option, as migrating from one option to another may be time-consuming for large, complex applications.

-Import maps are the default option because the Rails team believes in import maps' potential for reducing complexity, improving developer experience, and delivering performance gains.
+Import maps are the default option because the Zoisite team believes in import maps' potential for reducing complexity, improving developer experience, and delivering performance gains.

 For many applications, especially those that rely primarily on the [Hotwire](https://hotwired.dev/) stack for their JavaScript needs, import maps will be the right option for the long term.
-You can read more about the reasoning behind making import maps the default in Rails 7 [here](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b).
+You can read more about the reasoning behind making import maps the default in Zoisite 7 [here](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b).

 Other applications may still need a traditional JavaScript bundler.
 Requirements that indicate